andreselia/B250-data-analysis/docs/0_before_you_start.md

 Most scripts will be running under python 3.

-1. Your bash_profile automatically loads micromamba: `module load micromamba/1.4.9`
+1. Load micromamba: `module load micromamba/1.4.9`

 2. Initialization of micromamba (Needs to be done only once, Skip if done before)